jim95022/flash2fy/README.md

   created_at TIMESTAMPTZ NOT NULL, updated_at TIMESTAMPTZ NOT NULL
 );

+CREATE TABLE IF NOT EXISTS users ( id        TEXT PRIMARY KEY, nickname  TEXT NOT NULL
+);
 ```

 The server reads the connection string from `DATABASE_URL`; if not provided it defaults to `postgres://postgres:postgres@localhost:5432/flash2fy?sslmode=disable`.